 Date of Authorship for this Version

 Summers, Clyde W., "Union Schism in Perspective: Flexible Doctrines, Double Standards, and Projected Answers" (1959).
 Faculty Scholarship Series.
-Paper 3898.
+3898.